ghc-proposals/ghc-proposals/README.rst

    When a proposal is returned for revision, GitHub labels are updated accordingly and the ``(under review)`` suffix is removed from the title of the PR.

--  The decision is announced, by the shepherd or the secretary, on the Github thread and the mailing list.
+-  The decision is announced, by the shepherd or the secretary, on the GitHub thread and the mailing list.

    Notwithstanding the return/resubmit cycle described above, it may be